 The first-order theory of the real ordered field is decidable (Tarski (1951)) and various implementations of decision procedures, that are based on Cylindrical Algebraic Decomposition (Collins (1975)) or other techniques, for this theory exist.
 We refer to QEPCAD (Hong (2000)), REDLOG (Dolzmann and Sturm (1997)) and and MATHEMATICA (Wolfram Research (2015)) as a few examples.
 This type of software could be used, in theory, to answer Problem 1 (a) in practice.
 If there is a solution, these implementations also provide, as a byproduct of the above decision problem, sample points, thus, also, effectively answering question Problem 1 (b).
 But it is also known that the above mentioned implementations are slow and fail in practice to produce answers as soon as the number of variables increases.
 This is due to the intrinsic high time complexity of quantifier elimination in the ordered field of the reals (Heintz et al. (2013)).
 The theory of computational algebraic geometry gives an upper complexity bound.
 In particular, Theorem 13.13 in (Basu et al. (2006)) gives an upper bound on determining realisable sign conditions of a collection of polynomials.
 When applied to our decision problem, we obtain that there exists an algorithm to compute the set of all realisable sign conditions of the above system of polynomial (in)equalities with complexity $(2N(N-1))^{2N+3} \cdot 2^{O(N)}$.
 The complexity of deciding the satisfiability of the system is the same, as well as that of generating a sample point in case of non-emptiness.
 The use of alternative data structures to codify the polynomials can improve the time complexity, but not below exponential time (Giusti and Heintz (2001)).
 For a more recent discussion on lower bounds of the complexity, we refer to (Heintz et al. (2013)).
+The general problem of deciding an existential sentence in the first-order theory of the reals is known to be NP-hard (and to be in PSPACE) (Canny (1988)).

-However, we have the following, negative result: Problem 1 (a) is NPhard (Scivos and Nebel (2001); Renz and Nebel (2007)).
+However, we have the following, negative result: Problem 1 (a) is NP-hard (Scivos and Nebel (2001); Renz and Nebel (2007)).
 Whether or not this problem is in NP is less obvious.
 It is known that if there is a solution to the above system of polynomial (in)equalities, there is also an solution with algebraic coordinates (Basu et al. (2006)).
 We could, for instance, try to guess the coordinates of the vertices of a polyline and then verify whether it satisfies the above system.
 Guessing algebraic coordinates could be implemented by guessing a polynomial and a root of this polynomial.
 However, an apriori polynomial bound on the complexity of sample points (to be guessed) is not obvious (Basu et al. (2006)).
 Above, we have observed that each polynomial uses at most 6 variables from $x_0, y_0, x_1, y_1, ..., x_N, y_N$ and has at most 8 monomial terms.
-This implies our problem is part of the field of "fewnomials" (Khovanskii (1991)), where problems are notoriously difficult.
+This implies our problem is part of the field of

+"fewnomials" (Khovanskii (1991)), where problems are notoriously difficult.
 And our problem and the production of sample points, is not covered by the known solutions there.